ggand0/ggando-website/content/blog/map.md

 <img src="/img/pr2_bad.png" alt="img0" width="500" style="display: block; margin: auto;"/>

 ### Realistic example
 In the first example, the system was able to retrieve all the relevant items.
 What if it fails to retrieve all relevant items?
-Let's imagine another exmaple when the system returns the sequence $[1,1,0,1,0,1,0,0,0,0,0,1,0,0]$ (1 = relevant, 0 = not) where number of relevant items is 8.
-In this case, the recall of PR curve will not reach 1.0 since the system only retrieved 5 relevant items.
+Let's imagine another exmaple when the system returns the sequence:
+$$[1,1,0,1,0,1,0,0,0,0,0,1,0,0]$$ where 1 = relevant, 0 = not, and the number of relevant items is 8.
+In this case, the recall of PR curve will **not reach 1.0** since the system only retrieved 5 relevant items.
 AP = 0.479 and the PR curve will look like this:
 <img src="/img/pr3.png" alt="img0" width="500" style="display: block; margin: auto;"/>

 It is **normal** for the recall of PR curve to not reach 1.0 in the context of retrieval or detection.
-For classification tasks, the recall of PR curve always reachs 1.0 because the purpose of model is to classify the test samples that are already given.
-Most resources don't even mention this, but I found [a great slideshare page](https://www.slideshare.net/slideshow/performance-evaluation-of-ir-models/229729988#10) that clearly explains this in IR context (refer to page 10 and 13).
-I also found [thismedium post](https://ridgerunai.medium.com/machine-learning-mean-average-precision-map-and-other-object-detection-metrics-45267507a904) explaining PR curve in OD context with a practical example where the curve doesn't reach recall=1.0.
+For classification tasks, the recall of PR curve always reachs 1.0  because the model’s purpose is to classify all given test samples.
+Most resources don't even mention this, but I found [a great Slideshare presentation](https://www.slideshare.net/slideshow/performance-evaluation-of-ir-models/229729988#10) that clearly explains this in IR context (refer to page 10 and 13).
+I also found [this medium post](https://ridgerunai.medium.com/machine-learning-mean-average-precision-map-and-other-object-detection-metrics-45267507a904) explaining PR curve in OD context with a practical example where the curve doesn't reach recall=1.0.

 ### Sensitivity to precision
-So far, I've used single examples where the number of total relevant items is a single digit.
-Let’s scale things up with a case where the sequence length is 1,000 and the number of relevant items is 500.
+So far, I've used simple examples where the number of total relevant items is a single digit.
+Let’s scale things up with a case where the sequence length is 1,000 and the number of relevant items is 500 to understand this curve more.
 We assume that all 500 relevant items were retrieved within this sequence.

 To see how the distribution of relevant items affects the PR curve, we generate a set of sequences with varying early precisions.
 Specifically, we incrementally add more relevant items within the first 250 positions across different sequences.
 To ensure all the curves start from the same point, I fixed the first 10 retrieved items as all "relevant" in every sequence.
 Here’s the result:

 <img src="https://ggando.b-cdn.net/pr4_fixed10_early_auc.png" alt="img1" width="500" style="display: block; margin: auto;"/>

-We can observe that the PR curve is very sensitive to the precision of early retrieved items.
+I also highlighted the AUC of curves with a pale color.
+Notice that the last point of each curve is at (1.0, 0.5) since all sequences have retrieved 250 out of 500 relevant items by the 1,000th item, meaning Precision@1000 = 0.5 at that point.
+We can observe that the PR curve is **very sensitive to the precision of early retrieved items**.
 The more relevant items you miss early on, the sharper the drop in the AP curve corresponding to them.

 Here’s another example where we fix the first 50 items instead of 10.
 The part of the curve that drops to 0.6 remains the same, but it looks like you can still achieve a good AP if you start regaining high precision relatively early.